 Kid-Made Christmas Gifts

-Right off the bat, my kids wanted to bake their favorite Christmas-y muffins (peppermint flavor and snowflake muffin cups).
+Right off the bat, my kids wanted to bake their favorite Christmas-y muffins (peppermint flavored muffins baked in snowflake muffin cups).
 I explained that it would be hard to keep them fresh for long.
 Next idea up for discussion was handmade scrubs and lotions.
-It was my idea because I had just bought a large quantity of shea butter and beeswax, but for some reason, nobody else was enthusiastic about it.
+It was my idea because I had just bought a large quantity of shea butter and beeswax that I was eager to put to good use, but for some reason, nobody else was enthusiastic about it.
 When I finally suggested a homemade cocoa kit, however, everyone cheered.

 Putting together a cocoa kit is easy.
 All you need are three things: cocoa kit ingredients, a container, and decorations to make your kit festive.

 - Your favorite cocoa mix (we love the all-natural Starbucks blend)

 - Science Test Tubes